-Back in the early days of 1969, an up-and-coming band called The Grateful Dead were making waves along the West Coast.
-The band was generating some excitement, and CBS booked them to appear on a Hugh Hefner-hosted program called Playboy After Dark.
+Back in the early days of 1969, an up-and-coming band called the Grateful Dead was making waves along the West Coast.
+The band was generating some excitement, and CBS booked it to appear on a Hugh Hefner-hosted program called Playboy After Dark.
 Naturally, it being the Grateful Dead, things got totally out-of-hand, but everything wound up working out just fine.

-Hefner went on to interview Garcia, before the band performed a handful of songs on the program.
-You can watch a full documentary of the occasion below, including performances of “Mountains of the Moon” and “St. Stephen.”
+Hefner went on to interview Garcia before the band performed a handful of songs on the program.
+You can watch footage of the occasion below, including performances of “Mountains of the Moon” and “St. Stephen”.

 In response to the occasion, Hefner sent the following glowing letter to the Grateful Dead just a few days after the airing: